• Skip to primary navigation

 Jello salad recipes are a perfect dish for both small gatherings and potlucks and this easy cranberry salad recipe is the perfect festive side dish for your Thanksgiving feast or holiday table.

 While other families had a bowl of cranberry sauce or cranberry relish for their Thanksgiving dinner, my mom always made this cranberry Jell-O salad.
 I'm not sure where she got the recipe.
 Most likely it was from a can, box, magazine, or newspaper in the 1960s.
-And I remember clearly the first time she made it she added chopped nuts and decided they added nothing to the flavor and never added them again.
+And I remember clearly the first time she made it she added chopped nuts, but decided they added nothing to the flavor and never added them again.

 This old-school recipe is a basic fruited gelatin salad where gelatin is made, chilled until slightly thickened, and fruit is added so they are suspended in the jelly.